iommirocks/iommi/docs/tables.rst

 All these examples and a bigger example using many more features can be found in the examples django project.

-Read the full documentation for more.
+Read the full documentation and the :doc:`tables_faq` for more.

 .. contents::